studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 **This is an convertion for joomla 3.0**

-VIrtuemart 2 is a online shop solution for joomla 2.5.
+Virtuemart 2 is a online shop solution for Joomla 2.5.

 New features
 ------------